Nail the Kira Talent video interview

-For behavioural questions, I advise clients to lay-out 5-6 stories on a sheet of paper in front of them.
+For behavioural questions, I advise clients to lay out 5-6 stories on a sheet of paper in front of them.
 Use the SCAR format: Situation, Challenge, Action, Result.
 For each story, note the traits you demonstrated.
 Refer to these prepared stories to quickly formulate an eloquent answer.

-Situation: I was captain of soccer team.
+Situation: I was captain of the soccer team.

 Challenge: Conflict between coach and player.
 Player refused to play, coach refused to back down

 Action: I allowed some time, de-escalated the situation, and chaired a meeting.

 Result: Realised it was a matter of soothing both egos and finding common ground.
 Both wanted to win.
 Player returned.